-In 2004, the Department of Public Safety initialized the use of a barcode system to track and monitor the location of evidence and property.
-For every item that is taken in by the GP DPS it is given its own barcode number and that barcode is scanned into a specific location.
-These locations consist of either boxes, filing cabinets, storage bins and so on.
+The department uses a barcode system to track and monitor the location of evidence and property.
+For every item taken in by police department personnel, it is given its own barcode number and that barcode is scanned into a specific location.
+These locations consist of boxes, filing cabinets, storage bins, and so on.

 If an item needs to be checked out for some reason it can be tracked to the person or facility that is requesting it.
-If evidence needs to go to the Oregon State Police Lab for processing it is scanned to that location and likewise evidence requested by the DA’s office is placed in their location until it is returned to the Department's property room.
+If evidence needs to go to the Oregon State Police Lab for processing it is scanned to that location and likewise, evidence requested by the District Attorney's office is placed in their location until it is returned to the Department's property room.

-The department currently utilizes one facility to house evidence and found property.
-The property room at the Justice Building holds all temporary valuables, drugs and weapons that may be returned to their rightful owners.
-It is also the location that officers place their evidence and property to be logged in and stored by the Property Specialist.
-It is the short-term storage place for everything from small items such as documents and audio/visual media evidence to backpacks, bikes etc.
+The department currently uses one facility to house evidence and found property.
+The property room at Police Headquarters holds all temporary valuables, drugs, and weapons that may be returned to their rightful owners.
+It is also the location where officers place their evidence and property to be logged in and stored by the Property Specialist.
+It is the short-term storage place for everything from small items such as documents and audio/visual media evidence to backpacks, bikes, etc.

-The long-term storage of items, large bulky evidence and found property is stored off-site at a secure facility.
-At both facilities combined there are approximately 25,000+ items retained as evidence and found property.
-The retention of this evidence, custody of, can be anywhere from 90 days to 30+ years.
+The long-term storage of items, large bulky evidence, and found property is stored off-site at a secure facility.
+At both facilities combined, there are approximately 40,000+ items retained as evidence and found property.
+The retention of this evidence, and custody of, can be anywhere from 90 days to 30+ years.

-Evidence and property used in the commission of a crime is handled similarly.
+Evidence and property used in the commission of a crime are handled similarly.
 Misdemeanor conviction evidence/property need only be retained for 90 days.
-It is 2 years and 35 days for Felony conviction cases and for Homicides, evidence must be held until the defendant is dead or 100 years of age, whichever is first.
+It is 2 years and 35 days for Felony conviction cases and for Homicides, the evidence must be held until the defendant is dead or 100 years of age, whichever is first.
 All Measure 11 cases are reviewed every 2 years by the District Attorney's office.
 It is released only with their approval.

 For cases that do not have suspect information, or are rejected by the District Attorney's office, or no charges are filed, evidence needs to be retained from the date of offense as follows:

-Measure 11 Offenses - 5 years with DA approval
+- Measure 11 Offenses - five years with District Attorney approval

-Suicides/Unnatural death w/possibility of criminal activity - 3 years
+- Suicides/Unnatural death w/possibility of criminal activity - three years

 These retention schedules closely follow the Statute of Limitation guidelines for the State of Oregon.